Donkey Kong Country Returns: Plot

 The game's story revolves around creatures known as Tikis, which are new to the series.
 The different types of Tikis fill the role of the antagonists in the story, replacing the Kremlings from Donkey Kong Country.
-Cranky Kong, who owns shops throughout the island, is the only Kong family member that appears other than Donkey and Diddy.
+Cranky Kong (Takashi Nagasako), who owns shops throughout the island, is the only Kong family member that appears other than Donkey (Nagasako) and Diddy (Katsumi Suzuki).
 The story begins as the protagonists are awoken by a volcanic eruption on Donkey Kong Island, after a group of evil Tikis known as the Tiki Tak Tribe arrive and play music to hypnotize the animals into stealing Donkey Kong and Diddy Kong's bananas.
 Since Donkey Kong is resistant to the Tikis' music, he works with Diddy Kong to retrieve their hoard of bananas from the Tikis.
 Throughout the game, the pair travel through nine worlds to recover their stolen bananas: the Golden Temple, the Volcano, the Factory, the Cliff, the Forest, the Cave, the Ruins, the Beach, and the Jungle.
 In each world, they must defeat a Tiki Tak Tribe leader: Kalimba, the Maraca Gang, Gong-Oh, Banjo Bottom, Wacky Pipes, Xylobone, Cordian (who hypnotizes other inhabitants on the island to fight the Kongs), and Tiki Tong, the king of the Tiki Tak Tribe.
 After Tiki Tong is defeated, the Kongs are launched into space where they punch and headbutt down on the Moon, crushing Tiki Tong's base and sending bananas flying everywhere.